Canada–Haiti relations

-Canada–Haiti relations are relations between Canada and the Republic of Haiti.
-They are the only independent French-speaking countries in the Americas.
+Diplomatic relations between Canada and Haiti were established in 1954.
 During the unsettled period from 1957 to 1990, Canada received many Haitian refugees, who now form a significant minority in Quebec.
 Canada participated in various international interventions in Haiti between 1994 and 2004, and continues to provide substantial aid to Haiti.
-Both nations are members of the Organisation internationale de la Francophonie, Organization of American States and the United Nations.
+Both nations are members of the Organisation internationale de la Francophonie, Organization of American States and the United Nations, and are the only independent French-speaking countries in the Americas.

 Historical background

 Haiti is in the west of the island of Hispaniola.
-In 1797 Toussaint Louverture led a successful revolt against the French and made Haiti the first independent Caribbean nation, although government was unsettled until 1915, when the United States occupied the island.
-The United States left the island in 1934, returning it to a form of democracy.
+In 1797 Toussaint Louverture led an ultimately successful revolt against the French, and Haiti achieved independence in 1804.
+In the early 20th century, Haiti experienced significant political instability and continued to be burdened by foreign debt.
+These issues culminated in the United States occupation of the country via a brutal military regime lasting from 1915 to 1934.

 Canada is a member of the Francophonie, or community of French-speaking countries, as is Haiti.
 Canada plays an active role in peacekeeping (or peacemaking) around the world.
 Quebec is an independent member of La Francophonie, with Haiti being the largest recipient of aid assistance from the province.
 Further, a large majority of the NGOs working in Haiti are Quebec organizations.

 Canada and Haiti only officially established diplomatic relations in 1954, when Edward Ritchie Bellemare was appointed chargé d'affaires of the Canadian Embassy in Haiti.
 From 1957 to 1986, the Duvalier family reigned as dictators.
 They created the private army and terrorist death squads known as Tonton Macoutes.
 Many Haitians fled to exile in the United States and Canada, especially French-speaking Quebec.
 In the 1991 Canadian census, nearly 44,000 people described themselves as being of Haitian origin.
 By 2006, Canada had over 100,000 residents of Haitian origin.